iotaledger/introduction-docs/docs/tutorials/mainnet_hornet_node_k8s.md

 hornet-set-1   1/1     Running   0          24h
 ```

-and a new Persistent Volume
+As well as  a new Persistent Volume:

 ```sh
 kubectl get pvc -n tangle -o=wide